VLAN Configuration in Cisco Switches

 Return into the Privileged EXEC Mode | Sw-2(Config-if)#end |

-VLAN 10 is still active, but there are no ports in the VLAN.
+VLAN 10 is still active, but there are no ports in it.
 The command show interfaces f0/1 switchport verify that the access VLAN for Fa0/1 interface has been reset to VLAN 1.
-It is not required to first remove a port from a VLAN for changing its membership.
-Now we can again assign these ports to any VLAN.
+First, removing a port from a VLAN is not required to change its membership.
+Now, we can assign these ports to any VLAN again.

 Verifying VLAN Information